sysgears/spinjs/README.md

 ## Description

-SpinJS is a JavaScript library that creates project bundles for development, production, and testing.
-SpinJS relieves you from the pains of configuring your project with [webpack] for web, server, and native mobile applications so you can focus on the actual development.
+SpinJS is a JavaScript tool that helps to build projects for production, run them in test mode, and launch projects in watch mode for development.
+SpinJS relieves you from the pains of configuring the project builds for client, server, and native mobile applications so you can focus on the actual development.

+In the simplest terms, SpinJS aims to analyze your JavaScript project from various aspects:

+* What dependencies your project has;
+* What structure it has whether it's a standalone project, a Lerna monorepo, or a Yarn Workspaces project; and
+* what tool would be the best to build the project with.

-In the simplest terms, SpinJS understands what dependencies you installed for your JavaScript project by reading the `package.json` file and then configures the technologies it knows about using custom [plugins].
+SpinJS tries to understands a project by reading the `package.json` file as well as by reading the actually installed dependencies in the `node_modules` directory and then configures the technologies it knows about using custom [plugins].

-SpinJS does its best to provide you with an advanced build setup using the minimal information that you provide about your technology stack while still giving you the possibility to further configure every aspect of how the project gets built.
+SpinJS does its best to provide you with an advanced build setup using the minimal information that you provide about the technology stack while still giving you the possibility to configure every aspect of how your project gets built.

 SpinJS is different from similar build tools in that it doesn't tie you to a specific framework.
 And SpinJS doesn't lock you out from the generated configurations.

 ## Installation